2008 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

 The 2008 Sacagawea Dollar production figures reflect the series’ transition to collector-only status.
-Both the Philadelphia and Denver mints produced identical quantities of 1,820,000 coins each, representing dramatically reduced output compared to earlier years in the series.
+Both the Philadelphia and Denver mints produced identical quantities of 1,820,000 coins each — the lowest mintage for any regular business-strike Sacagawea dollar in the entire 2000–2008 eagle reverse era.

 The San Francisco mint struck 2,169,561 proof coins in Deep Cameo finish, which became the highest mintage among the three 2008 varieties.
+According to PCGS CoinFacts, the 2008-S Proof Sacagawea Dollar is also the lowest mintage proof dollar in the series from 2000–2008.
 These proof coins were sold exclusively to collectors through special mint sets and individual purchases.

-Survival data for all three varieties remains unknown, as comprehensive population studies have not been conducted.
-The relatively recent production date suggests most coins still exist, though exact survival rates depend on factors like collector retention and natural attrition over time.
+Survival data for all three primary varieties remains incomplete at the individual grade level for lower grades, as comprehensive population studies have not been conducted.
+The relatively recent production date suggests most coins still exist, though spotting from the manganese-brass alloy can affect condition over time.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)